-The present study was motivated by the desire to use yellowhammers and pine buntings as a model system for the study of speciation between western and eastern Palearctic forms.
-Our primary goal was to use patterns of genetic differentiation to: (1) reconstruct the time of population splitting between yellowhammers and pine buntings and (2) clarify patterns of current introgression due to hybridization.
-We hypothesized that genetic variation would indicate that the two forms started diverging sometime before the last of a long series of major Pleistocene glaciations; this last glacial period began approximately 110 000 years ago (Adams & Faure, 1997).
+This study was motivated by the desire to use yellowhammers and pine buntings as a model system for the study of speciation between western and eastern Palearctic forms.
+Our primary goal was to use patterns of genetic differentiation to (1) reconstruct the time of population splitting between yellowhammers and pine buntings and (2) clarify patterns of current introgression due to hybridization.
+We hypothesized that genetic variation would indicate that the two forms started diverging sometime before the last of a long series of major Pleistocene glaciations: this last glacial period began roughly 110,000 years ago (Adams & Faure, 1997).
 We intended to use mtDNA as the primary genetic marker in this effort, as is often done in the field of phylogeography (Avise, 2004; Zink & Barrowclough, 2008).
-Our surprising initial results indicating virtually no mitochondrial divergence between the species prompted us to investigate patterns of variation in the nuclear genome as well, using amplified fragment length polymorphism (AFLP) analysis and the sequencing of a sex-linked gene (CHD1Z) on the Z-chromosome.
-Given the large phenotypic differences between yellowhammers and pine buntings, we hypothesized that the two groups are genetically
+Our surprising initial results of virtually no mitochondrial divergence between the species (see Results) prompted us to investigate patterns of variation in the nuclear genome as well, using AFLP analysis and the sequencing of a sex-linked gene (CHD1Z) on the Z-chromosome.
+Given the large phenotypic differences between yellowhammers and pine buntings, we hypothesized that the two groups are genetically divergent in nuclear DNA even though they are so similar in mtDNA.
+We also hoped to use nuclear DNA markers that differed between vellowhammers and pine buntings to test whether phenotypically intermediate individuals (i.e., apparent hybrids) have intermediate patterns of genetic variation.
+Our results reveal a variety of nuclear markers that differ between the taxa and are useful in identifying hybrids.
+More importantly, our findings indicate rapid mitochondrial introgression and fixation, a phenomenon that is often not considered in the fields of phylogeography and taxonomy.